 In a typical day, the children in Chestnut and Ash classes spend short periods of time together on the carpet to share a story or learn lots of different things.
 While on the carpet, we might talk about stories, learn some sounds in Phonics, discuss children's experiences or interests, learn how to paint new things or practise counting and use numbers- the list could go on and on!
 Also, we sing songs to help develop children's memories and, perhaps most importantly of all, learn how we are all special and how to treat one another.

-We are very much led by the children and as such, our topics do not stay the same.
-We will find out what the children are interested in a week or so before and use that to decide our next topic.
-For example- if the children are interested in teachers or police- we may do 'People who help us' as a topic.
+We are very much led by the children and as such, our topics mould to the children's interests.
+We will find out what the children are interested in and use that to help us plan for the different topics.
+For example - if the children are interested in teachers or police- we may do 'People who help us' as a topic.
 If children are playing with the dinosaurs or pretending to be an astronaut or a superhero then we may learn about space, dinosaur or superheroes!
 The children will learn more effectively if they are genuinely interested in the topic!

 When the children are not engaged in shared learning activities, they are free to explore the activities we have prepared for them, both inside and outside as well as create their own games with any of the equipment we have, giving the children a chance to learn through their play- whether that is a social skill (such as turn taking or using good manners) or a curricular area (such as using phonics to label something they have created in the construction area).
 Whilst the children are busy exploring, the adults support their learning by doing activities with them and talking about their games.